saferpay/sndbx/texts/css_iframe.md

 + [Transaction Initialize](https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_Initialize)
 + [Alias Insert](https://saferpay.github.io/jsonapi/#Payment_v1_Alias_Insert)

-IResponse Message includes a respective **RedirectURL** if successful.
-This needs to be embedded in the Iframe.
+The Response Message includes a respective **RedirectURL**, if successful executed.
+This URL needs to be embedded in the Iframe.

 ### <a name="css-pp"></a> Payment Page